AlexandrSokolov/java_language/collections/faq.collections.md

    resulting in increased garbage collection costs or even in heap space exhaustion
 3. the intent of the program is hard to discern, because the crucial operations are interspersed with the code for collection handling

+Advantage:
+The only collection is used. (if we consider operations like `add`, `remove`, but not the example above) Applying structural modifications doesn't create a new collection, but they are applied on the collection itself.
+So this is a preferable approach, when you do have memory constraints when you from making a new copy of such collections.

 ### Distributed workloads